 I think our objective is to trust God.
 That doesn’t mean we are throwing the Bible out, but asking how the Bible fits into this trusting in God business.
 And that is really the question.
 How does this Bible work with respect to the goal of trusting God rather than trusting the Bible?

 I don’t think the goal of the Christian life has ever been to trust the Bible.
 Rather, it is to trust God.
 How does the Bible fit in?
 It bears witness to God, but it does so in an ancient idiom, in ancient ways of thinking, in ancient ways of perceiving in ancient ways of articulating what God is like.
-And that ancient idiom is diverse across time and take a lot of work to draw into our current time.
+And that ancient idiom is diverse across time and takes a lot of work to draw into our current time.

 One example that always comes up in the Old Testament is that God is a warrior who goes to battle and slays Israel’s enemies.
 That is an ancient way of conceiving of God.
 I don’t think God goes to battle with Israel and kills Israel’s enemies so they can keep their land or take other’s.
 Or that God participates in killing people because they pose a religious threat.